Peer-Reviewed Publications

 As the impacts of the COVID-19 pandemic on children and adolescents become apparent, school counselors and educators must work together to identify students who may be suffering.
 As a student advocate and leader within their schools, school counselors are in an optimal position to offer interventions and strategies that may be helpful to students, parents, administrators and teachers.
 Collaboration and coordination between schools and communities is also necessary for school counselors to be successful in helping students develop resiliency surrounding the impacts of COVID-19.

-Chilson, Andie*, Mecadon-Mann, M., Gwira, R. E., & González-Rosario, L. (TBD) Body image ideals for Black American women and the risk for disordered eating: A scoping review. (research in progress; *This work is the product of a graduate student independent study)
+Chilson, Andie*, Mecadon-Mann, M., Gwira, R. E., & González-Rosario, L. (TBD) Body image ideals for Black American women and the risk for disordered eating: A scoping review. (under review; *This work is the product of a graduate student independent study)

-Mecadon-Mann, M., Dennis E. B., Gonzalez-Rosario, L., & Boyce-Rosen, N. (TBD) The experiences of counselors who work with children and adolescents displaying symptoms of Selective Mutism. (research in progress).
+Mecadon-Mann, M., Dennis E. B., & Boyce-Rosen, N. (TBD) The experiences of counselors who work with children and adolescents displaying symptoms of Selective Mutism. (writing in progress).

-Mecadon-Mann, M. (TBD) An investigation of educators’ self-efficacy in suicide prevention and referral. (research in progress)
+Mecadon-Mann, M. (TBD) An investigation of educators’ self-efficacy in suicide prevention and referral. (writing in progress)